Monitoring and Troubleshooting AWS Cloud

 For instance, you can find how many rejections were from each IP.
 In the above log snapshot, it’s easy because there are only a few lines, but imagine that you need to have an idea from a long time interval where there could be thousands of possible hosts trying to access your VPC.

-There are few predefined queries that can be used specifically for various types of logs:
+Few predefined queries can be used specifically for various types of logs:

 Here is a better way to display how many rejections were there for each IP for the same 1-minute interval.
 For my IP, there were three:

-In case you would want to have this information in a graphical way, you can create CloudWatch dashboards where interesting information can be displayed.
+In case you would want to have this information graphically, you can create CloudWatch dashboards where interesting information can be displayed.

 This is how a dashboard is created: